-Clean TeQ has requested the agreement of the Secretary that an independent environmental audit will be conducted within one year of the commencement of the development under this consent, after 6 May 2017.
+An independent environmental audit will be conducted within one year of the commencement of the development under this consent, after 6 May 2017.

-The independent environmental audit, and Clean TeQ's response to the recommendations in the audit, will be made publicly available on the Clean TeQ website, in accordance with Condition 12, Schedule 5 of Development Consent DA 374-11-00.
+he independent environmental audit, and Clean TeQ's response to the recommendations in the udit, will be made publicly available on the Clean TeQ website, in accordance with Condition 12, chedule 5 of Development Consent DA 374-11-00.